d2l-ai/d2l-en/chapter_introduction/index.md

 that he released in 1936 is still used sometimes to illustrate machine learning algorithms).
-Fisher was also a proponent of eugenics, which should remind us that the morally dubious use data science has as long and enduring a history as its productive use in industry and the natural sciences.
+Fisher was also a proponent of eugenics, which should remind us that the morally dubious use of data science has as long and enduring a history as its productive use in industry and the natural sciences.